Forget the low-fat diets and statin drugs for heart health.

 Grains – wheat, rye, barley, rice, corn – all grains and products made from grain such as cereals and breads should be avoided following the paleo lifestyle.

-Sugars – definitely no table sugar, brown sugar, powered sugar, cane sugar and similar refined sugars that provide no nutritional value and can be downright harmful.
+Sugars – definitely no table sugar, brown sugar, powdered sugar, cane sugar and similar refined sugars that provide no nutritional value and can be downright harmful.
 Sweeteners that are better for you (but should still be limited to small amounts) include raw honey, coconut sugar, and pure maple syrup.

 Vegetable oils – consuming heavily processed and chemically refined oils (corn oil, canola oil, seed oils) may cause inflammation and possibly lead to more serious problems.